New Zealand Emissions Trading Scheme: Absence of a cap on emissions

 Ministry for the Environment Fact Sheet 16 stated "There is no cap on the emissions that occur within New Zealand."
 However, the Ministry for the Environment still regarded the NZ ETS as operating within the cap on emissions established by the Kyoto Protocol for the first commitment period of 2008–2012.
 Moyes (2008) describes this as a "flexible cap" where New Zealand sourced emissions regulated by the NZETS are constrained only by the international market price for GHG emissions.

-Nick Smith's press release of September 2009 announced that the method of allocation of NZ units to trade exposed and emissions intensive firms would now be based on average industry production, where the levels of units allocated would vary in proportion to a firm's production.
+Minister for Climate Change Dr Nick Smith's press release of September 2009 announced that the method of allocation of NZ units to trade exposed and emissions intensive firms would now be based on average industry production, where the levels of units allocated would vary in proportion to a firm's production.

 In combination with the unlimited use of internationally sourced Kyoto units, the allocation of New Zealand units to eligible emitters in proportion to their production means that there is no cap on total emissions within New Zealand.

 There is also no cap on total emissions during the transition period as the Government will supply the market with unlimited New Zealand units at the fixed price of NZ$25 per NZU.

 When the NZETS included a proposed free allocation of units to agriculture, there were no eligibility tests.
 Allocations to agricultural activities were to have been made on an intensity basis.
 The baseline would have been the sector average emissions per unit of output.